 “Cool,” he replied, still standing too close to me.
 I desperately wanted to push him away or even move myself, but not startling the deer took priority.

-I glanced back to see Ethan and David looking off the opposite side of the trail into the woods.
+I glanced back to see Ethan and Mark looking off the opposite side of the trail into the woods.
 I followed their sight line to her fawn, eating grass just inside the nearest cluster of trees.
 I glanced back over at the doe, who since spotted us and she radiated concerned about the growing crowd of onlookers and her offspring on the far side of the trail.

-Ethan and David approached us with the Lumberjack close behind and before long, our small mob contemplated whether to stay or advance, against which the doe clearly stood upright and tense, instinctively contemplating what to do next.
+Ethan and Mark approached us with the Lumberjack close behind and before long, our small mob contemplated whether to stay or advance, against which the doe clearly stood upright and tense, instinctively contemplating what to do next.

 “How about the three of us head out and check out the baby over there, and Eric, you and this guy can go track mom into the forest?”